adsblol/feed/README.md

 The `adsblol` service can feed to other aggregators.

 In this example, we feed [theairtraffic.com](https://theairtraffic.com) and [adsb.fi](https://adsb.fi), two aggregators you might want to consider sharing your data with.

+This is not an endorsement and adsb.lol is not affiliated with these aggregators.

 ### Run